tinkercademy/swift-slides/codingclub/b/quiz.md

 // more code goes here
 ```

----vertical---
+---

-## Presenting an alert
+# Presenting an alert

 - Every time an option is clicked, let’s present an alert to tell the user if their answer is correct or wrong